JoeyTheCoder/devnote/projects/joelsahli.ch/Text changes.md

 I help deliver great UX, production-ready code, and DevOps that scales with your ambitions.
 I'm always learning and excited by interesting challenges — if you'd like someone who gets things done without the jargon, let's talk.

-current next section:
+Help teams section:

 ### How I help teams

-From rapid prototypes to regulated enterprise systems, I bridge architecture, delivery, and mentoring so teams can move with confidence.
+From sketch to scale: I connect good architecture with dependable delivery so businesses can move confidently.

-- ▹Design resilient frontends (Angular, Vite, Tailwind) that stay lightweight.
+- Frontends that feel snappy and are easy to maintain (Angular, Vite, Tailwind).
-- ▹Build cloud-ready APIs and integrations powered by Java, .NET, and Python.
+- APIs and integrations built for reliability and clarity (Java, .NET, Python).
-- ▹Automate release pipelines with IaC, Kubernetes, and Azure DevOps.
+- Repeatable release pipelines and infra-as-code using Kubernetes and Azure DevOps.